 Unlike previous techniques that exploit graphics hardware for tone mapping, our method does not require modification of the rendering pipeline, as it works as a postprocess of the high dynamic range image.
 The framework allows an efficient subdivision of the workload between the CPU and the GPU.
 The GPU resolves the computationally simple but costly stages of the algorithm.
-The tone mapping operator is applied on the CPU, which allows using existing implementations of tone mapping operators.
-Figure 1 depicts results obtained by the framework using a pure software implementation as well as a hardware accelerated implementation.
+The tone mapping operator is applied on the CPU, which allows to use existing implementations of tone mapping operators.

 The work presented in this paper is novel in several aspects.
 First, according to our best knowledge it is the first general framework for acceleration of arbitrary global tone mapping operators.
 Second, parts of the framework can be implemented in the graphics hardware to improve efficiency of the algorithm.
 Third, the method seamlessly integrates into the flow of the hardware rendering pipeline.
-This allows applying realistic tone mapping in real-time applications by using the high dynamic range capabilities of recent graphics hardware.
+This allows applying realistic tone mapping in real-time applications using high dynamic range capabilities of recent graphics hardware.